 - company registration details and evidence of compliance with local regulations – while preference was given to established companies with a history of performance and scale, we considered investing in promising small start-ups where there was compelling evidence that the innovation would generate improved learning outcomes

 - ability to deliver results by August 2018

 The Fund only provided grants to project related expenditure (e.g. hardware, venue hire) and does NOT provide funding or support to:

 - routine operating costs such as monthly rent or electricity

 - non-project-related general budgetary needs

 See Guidance Notes accompanying this for more information.

 Background information on the fund

-A bidders’ meeting will be held in Lagos on the 1 August 2017.
-This is a briefing session open to all prospective grantees.
-It will provide clarity on grant requirements towards strong proposal development by potential grantees.
-The Fund Team will be available at firstname.lastname@example.org, in line with procurement rules, we will only be able to provide clarifications at the bidders’ meeting once this call for proposals is live. .
+A bidders’ meeting was held in Lagos on the 1 August 2017.
+This was a briefing session open to all prospective grantees.
+It provided clarity on grant requirements towards strong proposal development by potential grantees.

 Address: DEEPEN Challenge Fund , 3rd Floor REALS Plaza, Plot 1 Junaid Dosumu Way, Central Business District, Agidingbi - Ikeja, Lagos, Nigeria